Going Out Alone To Meet New Friends And Practice Your Social Skills

 One longer-term approach is to try to become a regular somewhere

 If you go to one establishment enough, and get to know the staff and existing regulars a little every time you're there, then eventually it won't feel like you're going alone.
-It will be more like you're dropping in at a club you're a member of.
+It will be more like you're dropping in at a club where you're a member.
 Odds are good you'll run into someone you can talk to, and even if you just hang out by yourself, you won't have any thoughts about sticking out or not belonging.

 Easiest types of places to go out alone to socialize